MR

 • Intro offer: 2000 Air Miles

-• Earning Rewards: 1 mile per every $12 spent on credit card and 3 miles per every $12 eligible purchase.
+• Earning Rewards: 1 mile per every $12 spent on a credit card and 3 miles per every $12 eligible purchase.

 Get 1 mile for every $12 purchase on a credit card and 3 miles for a $12 eligible purchase through the BMO Air Miles World Elite Mastercard.